fboukezzoula/SwarmMSKit/README.md

 For the NanoServer VHD reference, we will use the latest and official Microsoft Nanoserver VHD : https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2016

-(you have to signin, accept the licence MS contrat...)
+(you have to SignIn, accept the Microsoft licence ...)

-We prepare it (mount/unmount with dism tool) for injecting the latest KB/Hotfixs, binaries, windows features (compute,
+We prepare a 'ready to use' Nanoserver VHD for the SwarmMSKit : mount/unmount/djoin with dism tool for injecting the latest KB/Hotfixs, binaries (curl, docker, swarm, consul, vault, etc...), install the Windows features (containers, compute Hyper-V, IIS, etc...)

+######This VHD reference is up to date, the below Powershell script has already been performed on it :
+	$ci = New-CimInstance -Namespace root/Microsoft/Windows/WindowsUpdate -ClassName MSFT_WUOperationsSession
+	Invoke-CimMethod -InputObject $ci -MethodName ApplyApplicableUpdates
+	Restart-Computer; exit

 ######Initial Installation of Docker in the NanoServer (already done)
 	Install-Module -Name DockerMsftProvider -Repository PSGallery -Force